Sunday family dinners

 The vision

-The new chapter house sits on a .65-acre site on Pensacola Street, directly across from the current house and one block from FSU’s campus core.
-Designed by Florida-licensed builders led by Rick Harpenau ’80, the building elevates Epsilon Zeta into the top tier of fraternity housing, with a layout, finish level, and capacity that change recruitment for a generation.
+Conceptualized by Rick Harpenau ’80, a Florida-licensed general contractor, the new chapter house sits on a .65-acre site at 809 W. Pensacola Street—directly across from the current house and one block from FSU’s campus core.
+The thoughtful layout, elevated finish level, and expanded residential capacity put Epsilon Zeta into the top tier of fraternity housing at Florida State and set the chapter up to transform recruitment for a generation.

 The lot

-The new .65-acre site on Pensacola Street replaces a .19-acre footprint.
+The new .65-acre site at 809 W. Pensacola Street replaces a .19-acre footprint.
 Topography supports underground parking and the location is one block from FSU’s campus core, walkable to the stadium and academic buildings.
+View the lot on Google Street View →

 Daily life